 If you aren’t using your real-life friends and family as moderators, it can be hard to know who to trust online right If you aren’t using your real-life friends and family as mods, it can be hard to know who to trust online right away.
 As you build up a number of community members, you will have the chance to interact with them, and, in time, you will be able to gauge their character.
 There are a few aspects that you can seek out before you make someone a mod.
 We have listed several below:

 Don’t feel pressured to pick a moderator that makes you uncomfortable.
 Your mods will be your assistants, and if you worry that they will cause problems or step outside of your rules, don’t make them a mod, even if they beg.
 Perhaps, especially if they beg.

 The worst that can happen is that you will lose a viewer if you don’t accept them.
-Find a way to “let them down” easy and stay professional.
-If the press you, let them know that you have heard them and that you will reach out to them in the future if you change your mind.
+Find a way to “let them down” easily and stay professional.
+If they press you, let them know that you have heard them and that you will reach out to them in the future if you change your mind.

 Patiently Wait for the Right Person

 Don’t rush into getting mods.
 Wait for the right people to show up.
-These are people that you will need to trust with your channel, your brand, and your reputation.
+These are people that you will need to trust with your stream chat, your brand, and your reputation.